kubedb/cli/docs/reference/kubedb_describe.md

 ### Synopsis

 Show details of a specific resource or group of resources.
-This command joins many API calls together to form a detailed description of a given resource or group of resources.Valid resource types include:  * all  * elasticsearches  * postgreses  * mysqls  * mongodbs  * redises  * memcacheds  * snapshots  * dormantdatabases
+This command joins many API calls together to form a detailed description of a given resource or group of resources.

 Use "kubedb api-resources" for a complete list of supported resources.